withastro/astro/docs/src/pages/guides/styling.md

 ### More suggestions

 ”But wait!” you may ask, having read the previous section. ”That doesn’t take care of [my usecase]!”
 If you‘re looking for more pointers on some common styling problems, you may be interested in the following suggestions.
-These all are cohesive, and fit with the **Hybrid Scoped + Utility** philosphy:
+These all are cohesive, and fit with the **Hybrid Scoped + Utility** philosophy:

 1. Split your app into Layout Components and Base Components
 1. Avoid Flexbox and Grid libraries (write your own!)